DarkAssassin23/Elite_Encryption_Algorithm/src/Java/README.md

 _______________
 Building the App
 --------
+> [!NOTE]
-**NOTE:** This assumes you already have Java installed and configured to be able to compile and run Java apps from the command line.
-If you don't, you will get errors when running the makefile.
+> This assumes you already have Java installed and configured to be able to
+> compile and run Java apps from the command line.
+If you don't, you will get errors
+> when running the makefile.

 Use the included makefile in order to build the .jar file to run the application.